Milad-Akarie/injectable/README.md

 ## Support for micro packages

 Micropackage architecture ( here for more info ) is supported.
 Since micro packages are actually "sub"-packages of the main source, code generation can be used to register those dependencies so they can be shared across all the projects.
+By default, is assumed, that the micropackages will be contained in /features.

 Code generation works in 2 stages:
 1. Inside micro package